Aditi99b/notebook/_posts/2023-08-15-Tools_Plans_Sample.md

 toc: true
 comments: false
 layout: post
-title: Sample Daily Plan
+title: Daily Plan
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: My day to day plan with my partner, Cindy.
 type: plans
 courses: { compsci: {week: 0} }
 ---

-### PBL Unit 1 / Week 0
+### This Week 8/28/23
-Learning outcome.
-Installing Tools and showing usage of VSCode.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+Goal:  To have the tools working and to custamize and add other applications to the blog.
+- Monday - Review Jupyter notebook set up and start working on Python.
+- Tuesday - Continue working on Python and change Github settings.
+- Wednesday - Add applications to blog and get ready for showcase.
+- Thursday - Peer showcase, make sure all applications are working.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Review peer showcase and reflect on improvements.